jonlouie/docs-sandbox/README.md

 ## Missing Features

 These Entity Framework features are missing from EF Core and may or may not be implemented in the future.
+If your project uses any of these features, consider using EF v6.3+

 <table>
   <colgroup>